anoopksharma22/learn_stuffs/nodejs/introduction_to_nodejs.md

 ```
 >.exit
 ```
->Few tips and trics:
+>Few tips and tricks:
 >
 >1.
-Press tab twice to see all env varialble and node core modules
+Press tab twice to see all env variable and node core modules
 >2.
-Type any name you got from previous step to find more detials about the moduel.
+Type any name you got from previous step to find more details about the module.
 >```javascript
 > // pressed tab twice
 > >